marczaku/105-unity-basics/3-serialization/slides/README.md

 <img width="353" alt="image" src="https://user-images.githubusercontent.com/7360266/139732511-5352d036-4006-40e1-898b-f494e5a928ef.png">

-This is, how Unity knows, when Loading the Scene, what Component belongs to which GameObject.
+This is, how Unity knows, when Loading the Scene, which Component belongs to which GameObject.

----

-## 3.10.
-Transform
+## Transform Component

 - A transform has its values serialized:
   - localRotation